calendar tag arrow download print

 In short

 • Since 1991, the proportion of women with a doctorate degree has increased.
-In 2022, the proportion of women with a doctorate degree is equal to the proportion of males.
+In 2024 the share of women with a doctorate degree is higher than that of men for the second time in a row.

-• The percentage of women with a PhD has increased in the clusters of scientific fields alpha, beta, gamma and medical.
+• The percentage of women with a PhD has increased in the science and medical clusters of scientific fields.

-• In 2022, the medical cluster will be the cluster with the largest share of female PhDs.
+• In 2024 the medical cluster has the largest share of female PhDs.

 What does the share of female PhDs in the Netherlands look like?